wxcctechsummit/holcct2108/createdata.md

 5. Make a few more test calls just to generate some data

 ### Omnichannel Contacts
-`Omnichannel` contacts will all route to a common queue
+All `Omnichannel` contacts will all route to a common queue
-	- Help your classmates out by responding to their emails, texts, facebook and SMS queries.
+* Help your classmates out by responding to their emails, texts, facebook and SMS queries.

 ### Facebook Chats
 1. Use the following Link: <a href="https://www.facebook.com/Wxcc-Demo-Page-107841834739318" target="_blank">Facebook</a>